Fix: Turned off by administrator, encryption policy…

 a) Open your device’s Security Settings.

-c) You will be able to see an option titled ‘Decrypt device’ where the ‘Encrypt device’ option is in the screenshot.
+c) You will be able to see an option titled ‘Decrypt Device,’ where the ‘Encrypt Device’ option appears in the screenshot.
 Tap on it.

 encrypt device

-d) Confirm the action and wait as your device’s internal storage is decrypted.
+d) Confirm the action and wait while your device’s internal storage is decrypted.

-e) There will be a ‘Decrypt external SD card option’ where the ‘Encrypt external SD card’ option lies in the screenshot.
+e) There will be a ‘Decrypt external SD card’ option where the ‘Encrypt external SD card’ option appears in the screenshot.
 Select it.

 encrypt external sd card

-f) Confirm the selection and wait as the device decrypts its external SD card.
+f) Confirm the selection and wait for the device to decrypt its external SD card.
 This step, and the step above, can be skipped if your device does not have external storage.

 a) Go to Settings.